First Step: Your Total Daily Dose of Insulin

 High TDDs Cause Frequent Lows

 Stop frequent lows first.
-An excessive TDD is easily identified by the frequent hypoglycemia it generates, usually 4 or more glucose readings below 60 mg/dL each week that occur at different times of the day.
+An excessive TDD is easily identified by the frequent hypoglycemia it generates, usually four or more glucose readings below 60 mg/dL each week that occur at different times of the day.
 Here, the degree of excess in the TDD cannot be accurately measured.
-Start with a 5% or 10% reduction in your current TDD by multiplying it by 0.95 or 0.90 respectively.
-Enter this reduced TDD into the Pump Settings Tool to adjust your basal rates, CarbF and CorrF.
-If needed, continue to gradually lower your TDD until the lows largely disappear.
+Start with a 5% or 10% reduction in your current TDD by multiplying it by 0.95 or 0.90, respectively.
+Enter this reduced TDD into the Pump Settings Tool to adjust your basal rates, CarbF, and CorrF.
+If needed, lower your TDD until the lows gradually disappear.

-As you lower your TDD, the larger of your basal units or bolus units is usually lowered first or if they’re about equal, lower both(ie, lower basal rates and higher CarbF and CorrF numbers).
-Once the lows are not generating highs and your glucose is more stable, it then becomes much easier to find accurate pump settings.
+As you lower your TDD, you usually reduce the larger of your basal or bolus units first, or if they’re about equal, lower both(i.e., lower basal rates and higher CarbF and CorrF numbers).
+Once the lows are not generating highs and your glucose is more stable, it becomes much easier to find accurate pump settings.

 Glucose Patterns may be the Problem when your Average Glucose and A1c are OK